pip-services/pip-services-docs/content/en/net/commons/refer/descriptor.md

 > `public` bool Match([Descriptor]() descriptor)

 - **descriptor**: [Descriptor]() descriptor to match this one against.
-- **returns**: bool - true if the descriptors match and false otherwise
+- **returns**: bool - true if the descriptors match and false otherwise.

 #### ToString
 Gets a string representation of the object.